 "Inspiration can be found just about anywhere if you care to look with a heart for seeing.
 That which we have not yet discovered or imagined may be closer than we think if we believe in the potential and commit to undergo the journey."

-María Camp -- Freelance Abstract Artist, Writer, Photographer, Editor
+María Camp -- Abstract Artist, Reporter, Photographer, Writer, Editor